FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 We can then read environment variables by writing `process.env.` in front of the environment variable's name whenever we need them in our code.

 {% include _callout-important.liquid content=
-"If a '.gitignore' file was not generated for you automatically - please do so now.
-You will want to add the entries of 'node_modules' and '.env' to your '.gitignore' file before committing any code to your VCS or Github."
+"If a `.gitignore` file was not generated for you automatically please add one now.
+You will want to add the entries of `node_modules` and`.env` to your `.gitignore` file before committing any code to your VCS or Github."
  %}

 Here is the sample code for an Express server that makes use of all our installed packages: